angelicavc7/FitnessTracker/README.md

 # FitnessTracker

 # Description
-this website allows you to keep track of your work out routines and it provides you with some graphs that allows you to track your workouts.
+The app allows client to keep track of your work out routines and it provides the user with some graphs that allow the uer to track their workouts.

 # Table of contents
 - Installation